Recommended products

 I have used many mobile headsets over the years.
 For over a decade Bose was my favourite choice with their Bose MIE2I Mobile headset (discontinued) and Bose QuietComfort 20 Acoustic Noise Cancelling Headphones that I still use for listening podcasts while running.

 Update (11/2021): I started to get a lot of complains of using the AirPods Pro outdoors in the last year.
-Either it was a software update issue or the hardware just degraded.
+Either it was a software update issue, a bad design or the hardware just degraded.
 I even changed the units under warranty but the issue remained.
 They also stated to take a long time to connect and occasionally drop the bluetooth connection while on the call.
-I’m looking for a good headset for loud outdoors use (Jabra Elite 7 Pro is the strongest candidate for now).
+I’m looking for a good headset for loud outdoors use (Jabra Elite 7 Pro was a strongest candidate at the time).
+Currently, 🤷♂️

 For indoor use, I went old school: Beyerdynamic MMX 300.
 They work with iPhone out of the box as well as with traditional audio interfaces.
 The noise-cancelling is excellent together with more balanced audio signature.